Best foldable phones 2025: amazing folding phones and flip phones

 How to choose the best folding phone for you

-Other key features: In addition to the software there are other key features to consider.
+As always with any phone, there are multiple other features to consider.
 Is there waterproofing?
 Will the operating system deliver what you need?
 Can you cope with the smaller battery life of a foldable compared to a traditional phone?
-In the case of Samsung, too, the Z Fold series is the only mainstream foldable to offer stylus support via its sold-separately S Pen, which makes it a whole different proposition for some users – and that's very much worth keeping in mind.

 How we test the best folding phones

-There's a lot to consider when reviewing one of today's best folding phones, but key to T3's testing is that our reviewers live with the device as if they're their own, to get a full understanding of day-to-day living with these products.
+There's a lot to weigh up when reviewing one of today's best folding phones, but key to T3's testing is that our reviewers live with the device as if they're their own, to get a full understanding of day-to-day living with these products.

 In addition there are key areas that we test.
 Firstly, we judge the phone from a build quality perspective.
 How does it feel, has it improved generation to generation, is there water-proofing and other such features?
 The kind of features you'll want to know about, in particular context to 'what's new?' if it's an updated product in a given line-up.